 • Official high school transcripts, including your senior year course schedule

 If you took college courses while in high school, you must submit official transcripts of your college course work.

 If you have completed any course work at a school outside of the United States, you must submit an official transcript from that institution.
+Any additional requirements will be posted to your Applicant Center, so be sure to check your application status regularly.
 Foreign language documents must be translated into English by the issuing institution, an authorized translator or a teacher of the language.